langurmonkey/website-source/content/blog/2023/sparse-virtual-textures.md

 ## How Do They Work?

-Virtual texturing is the CG memory counterpart to the operating system virtual memory.
+Virtual texturing is the <acronym title="Computer Graphics">CG</acronym> memory counterpart to the operating system virtual memory.
 In virtual memory, a process' memory address space is divided into pages, which are moved in and out of a cache space depending on whether and when they are needed.
 In virtual texturing, textures (images) are split up into smaller tiles and paged in and out of a cache texture when needed.

 Virtual texturing requires some pre-processing to be done, as the large texture needs to be split up into tiles beforehand.
 The tiles in our implementation need to have a 1:1 aspect ratio (i.e. must be square).
 There are four main steps in every virtual texture implementation: